osilander/203.311/Week9/Week9.md

 > portfolioPhy
 ```

 We have now built the object called _`portfolioPhy`_ that we need for the portfolio analysis.
-Hopefully by typing `portfolioPhy` in your session you can see the information about the phyloseq object. if you cannot, please let someone know.
+Hopefully by typing `portfolioPhy` in your session you can see the information about the phyloseq object.
+If you cannot, please let someone know.

 ---

 ## Portfolio analysis

 Once again, this is a two part analysis for the week 9 Portfolio analysis.
 We are going to follow some of the examples with _`portfolioPhy`_ to generate.
-First of all though, you will need to make a smaller subset of only Bacteria.
+First of all though, you will need to make a smaller subset of only Bacteria, and give it a new name such as _`portfolioPhyBac`_.
+You did this earlier today (e.g. in Exercise 3).
+This smaller object -- again check on its size with `portfolioPhyBac` as a comparison -- is what you will work with here.

 #### Part A